Investigative Post is unique in several important ways.

 History: Launched in February 2012.

 Office: Located on Main Street in downtown Buffalo.
-Newsroom includes state-of-the-art recording studio.
+Newsroom includes state-of-the-art audio recording studio.

 Journalism awards: Our work has been cited for excellence in some 20 journalism and other award competitions, including those sponsored by Investigative Reporters & Editors, the Edward R. Murrow Awards and the New York State Associated Press Broadcasters Association.